 No. A home inspection does not include any mold testing.
 We do however offer mold testing.
 This is an additional service which should be arranged at the time of scheduling your inspection.
 You can learn more about our mold services and our pricing by visiting our Mold Page.

 Yes!
 Radon gas is present throughout the Midwest with elevated levels in certain areas and therefore we recommend a radon test with every home inspection.
 This is an additional service which should be arranged at the time of scheduling your inspection.
 The EPA has identified Radon levels of 4 pCi/L or more as a health hazard.
-You can learn more about our radon testing and pricing by visiting our Radon Page.
+You can learn more about our radon testing by visiting our Radon Page.

 Not necessarily.
 The inspection may be limited depending on what utilities are not on at the time of the inspection.
 We are however equipped to supply and power the house up for the inspection upon request.